aselvan/scripts/SECURITY.md

 The repo is mainly made of shell scripts and I am not aware of any security vulnerability on any of them.

-Note: All script files committed in this repo are digitially signed by me with my key below.
+Note: All script files committed in this repo are digitially signed by me with my PGP/GPG key listed below.

 [PGP fingerprint: 272D 038D 3AA1 E240 0ECC  9FF7 9C75 DE35 451A 1B6C](http://biglumber.com/x/web?pk=272D038D3AA1E2400ECC9FF79C75DE35451A1B6C)